 - Don’t hover – This suggests anxiety and gives the impression that something might be wrong.

-Congratulations, you’ve reached the finish line.
+Congratulations!, you’ve reached the finish line.
 Closing day is usually the least stressful moment as all the issues and negotiations have been worked out.
-Present will be the buyer’s and seller’s attorney, the buyer’s banks attorney, the buyers and sellers, and a closing coordinator or representative of the title company.
-The seller will provide a check for the remaining amount owed, the seller signs the deed over to the buyer, and final closing costs are paid.
+At the closing will be the buyers and sellers, attornies for both parties a closing coordinator and title company.
+If the buyer is financing, then his/her banks representative will also be present.
+If the property is mortgaged, the seller will then provide a check for the remaining amount owed to the bank.
+The seller will also sign the deed over to the buyer, and pay the final closing costs.